sribalakumar/semian/README.md

 - Tickets available will be the ceiling of the quota ratio to the number of workers
  - So, with one worker, there will always be a minimum of 1 ticket
 - Workers in different processes will automatically unregister when the process exits.
+- If you have a small number of workers (exactly 2) it's possible that the bulkhead will be too sensitive using quotas.

 #### Net::HTTP
 For the `Net::HTTP` specific Semian adapter, since many external libraries may create